 Sexual withholding

 Spouses may find sex lacking intimacy or affection.
-However, when the deprived spouse brings it up, they are met by irritation or anger that is at or right below the surface.
-They may reply:
+However, when they bring it up, they are met by irritation or anger that is right below the surface.

 "You keep saying that.
 What do you want me to do about it?"